A simplicial category for higher correspondences

 \subsection{The analogy with double categories}

-We will briefly discuss the double categoriecal aspects of simplicial categories.
+We will briefly discuss the double categorical aspects of simplicial categories.
 Let

 be a simplicial category.
-Composing $\mathbb{E}$ with the nerve functor $N : \textbf{Cat} \rightarrow \textbf{sSet}$ allows us to regard it as a bisimplicial set.
-Bisimplicial sets have a vertical and horizontal direction, both consisting of simplices, tied together by bisimplices.
+Given our examples from the previous section we will always assume $\mathbb{E}$ to be weak by default.
+Composing $\mathbb{E}$ with the nerve functor $N : \textbf{Cat} \rightarrow \textbf{sSet}$ allows us to visualise $\mathbb{E}$ as a bisimplicial set, consisting of simplices in both directions tied to each other by bisimplices.
+One has to keep in mind though that $N \circ \mathbb{E}$ is a weak functor from $\Delta^{op}$ into a $2$-category of simplicial sets, while bisimplicial sets are strict mappings.

-More explicitely $\mathbb{E}$ may be thought of as a double categorical structure with: \begin{itemize} \item objects those of $\mathbb{E}_0$ \item vertical morphisms those of $\mathbb{E}_0$ \item the objects of $\mathbb{E}_n$ for various $n$ as horizontal simplices \item morphisms of $\mathbb{E}_n$ as prism-shaped cells of various dimensions.
+More explicitly $\mathbb{E}$ may be depicted as a 2-fold categorical structure with: \begin{itemize} \item objects those of $\mathbb{E}_0$ \item vertical morphisms those of $\mathbb{E}_0$ \item the objects of $\mathbb{E}_n$ for various $n$ as horizontal simplices \item morphisms of $\mathbb{E}_n$ as prism-shaped cells of various dimensions.
 For example a morphism $f: x \rightarrow y$ in $\mathbb{E}_1$ looks like a square

 with $f_0$ and $f_1$ being the faces of $f$.
 If $f \in \mathbb{E}_2$ it looks like a prism